Are you wondering, “can you travel to Rome?” Is Italy open for tourism?

 PCR tests are done at specific labs.
 There are many around Rome.
 You will need to book in advance.
 Sometimes you can book online and sometimes you have to call.
 Labs include Synlab, Artemisia, and Bios but there are others too.

-As long as the regions are in either a white or yellow zone, you may move freely between them with no barriers to travel.
+Currently, you may move freely between all regions of Italy with no barriers to travel.

 Check with this website to see if you can freely travel from Rome, Italy to the country of your choice.

 When you fly back home, you may have to take a PCR or antigen test prior to leaving Italy.